 - 6.1 We operate an appeal scheme under which specific decisions of the regulator can be subject to review.
 The purpose of the appeals scheme is to give an opportunity to organisations affected by certain decisions made by the regulator to appeal those decisions.
-The appeals scheme may be used where we have given notice that we are using one of our legislative powers.
+The appeals scheme may be used where we have given notice that we are using particular legislative powers.
 It may not be used where we have given notice that we are considering using one of our powers.
-A full list of the matters which may be appealed under the scheme and associated guidance is available on the Regulator of Social Housing pages on Gov.uk.
-In addition to the appeals procedure, we have a separate complaints procedure.
-Under the complaints procedure, individuals, registered providers and others who are dissatisfied with the level of service we have provided can raise their concerns. - 6.2 In some cases, a provider or individual affected by the exercise of our powers will have a statutory right to appeal to the High Court.
+A full list of the matters which may be appealed under the scheme and associated guidance is available on the RSH website.31 - 6.2 In addition to the appeals procedure we have a separate complaints procedure, also published on the website32.
+Under the complaints procedure, individuals, registered providers and others who are dissatisfied with the level of service we have provided can raise their concerns. - 6.3 In some cases, a provider or individual affected by the exercise of our powers will have a statutory right to appeal to the High Court.
 The regulator's appeals process is not intended to replace any such statutory right.